How is Universal Credit paid?

 Housing costs direct to landlords

-In Scotland you can ask that your housing costs are paid directly to your landlord.
+In Scotland you can ask that your Universal Credit housing element is paid directly to your landlord.
 You can request this in your Universal Credit online account.
 The DWP will contact your landlord to arrange this.

 If the housing cost element in your Universal Credit award is less than your full rent, then you must continue paying the difference to your landlord yourself.

-The DWP will leave a message in your online journal to let you know that this has been set up.
-It is important that you keep paying your rent until you have confirmation of this from the DWP.
+The DWP will leave a message in your online journal to let you know when this has been set up.
+It is important that you keep paying your rent yourself until you have confirmation of this from the DWP.

 Related information